sicara/h3sdk-buildpack/README.md

 ## Usage:

-Your should provided the following env vars:
+Your should provide the following env vars:

 - `SDK_URL`: the url where the tarball should be downloaded
 - `SDK_TARGET`: the name of the tarball file